victorandrad/teste-b8one/README.md

 # Teste prático b8one frontend

-This project was bootstrapped with
+Este projeto está rodando no GH Pages no endereço [https://victorandra.de/teste-b8one](https://victorandra.de/teste-b8one)

-Este projeto está rodando no GH Pages no endereço [https://victorandra.de/teste-b8one](https://victorandra.de/teste-b8one).
+O endereço [https://victorandra.de](https://victorandra.de) é meu dominio próprio e pessoal

-## Available Scripts
+## Comandos disponíveis

 In the project directory, you can run:

 ### `yarn start`

-Runs the app in the development mode.\
+Para rodar a aplicação em modo de desenvolvimento.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Abra [http://localhost:3000](http://localhost:3000) para vizualizar a página no browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.